verhas/jamal/README.md

 You can define `JShell` as script type.
 In this case the content will be passed to the Java built-in JShell engine.
 When the script is invoked the result of the macro will be the string that is printed by the JShell script.
+If this is empty then the value of the last Java shell snippet will be used.
 The argument names have to be valid Java identifiers.
-When the script is invoked they will be defined as `String` variables and they will get the actual values of the parameters.
+When the script is invoked they will be defined as `String`, `long`, `double` or `boolean` variables and they will get the actual values of the parameters.
+The type depends on the actual value.
+If the value string can be interpreted as a `long` then it will be converted to `long`.
+If the string is not a long, but can be converted to `double` then the variable will be `double`.
+If the string is either `true` or `false` case insensitive then the variable will be `boolean`.
+In any other case the variable will be declared as `String`.
 For more information and details see the section [`JShell`](#JShell).

 ### `JShell`<a name="JShell">